pickeloe5/fuffle-legacy/README.md

 - [Database](#database)

 ## Generator
-You can generate a fuffle project by installing fuffle globally `npm install fuffle -g`, and running the command `fuffle make project-name`.
+You can generate a fuffle project by installing fuffle globally `npm install fuffle-cli -g`, and running the command `fuffle make project-name`.
 This will create a folder in the current working directory with a fuffle environment set up.

 ### Project Structure